Your Year 6 teachers are Miss Fini (6F) who is Head of Year, Mrs Harmston (6W) and Miss Wilson (6LW).

 - Learn about mummification by disembowelling a mummy-doll.

 - Visit the real mummy, Par-Er-Abu, and mummify their own toy!

 This promises to be an excellent opportunity for promoting factual writing, writing instructions & for inspiring imaginative fiction.

 We discuss issues that may arise in Secondary School during PSHE lessons.
 Staff and teachers from Woking High and Winston Churchill come in and visit Knaphill School and meet the children and all the children have an opportunity to go on a transition day at the new secondary school in July.

 Support for parents/guardians

-The year 6 teachers carried out some parent workshops for English and Maths to show what is being taught in the curriculum and how children are assessed.
+Last year, the year 6 teachers carried out some parent workshops for English and Maths to show what is being taught in the curriculum and how children are assessed.
 You can view the PowerPoint’s from the workshops by clicking on the links below: